kcl-lang/kcl-lang.io/blog/2022-12-06-kcl-0.4.4-release-blog/index.md

 ### Customize YAML Manifest Output

 In previous KCL versions, the style of YAML output is hard coded in the KCL compiler, and users can set the `__settings__` meta attribute with different values to determine the YAML output style, which brings high complexity.
-Therefore, in version 0.4.4, we provide a system module function for developers to more easily customize the YAML output style.
+Therefore, in version 0.4.4, we provide a system module function for developers to easily customize the YAML output style.
 The signature of this function is as follows:

 ```python
 manifests.yaml_stream(values: [any], opts: {str:} = {